o19s/hello-ltr/README.md

 # Docker Compose

-If you hit any snags with the JDK or python dependencies, the [docker](docker/) folder has a docker-compose configuration that prepares an environment to run all of the notebooks.
+If you hit any snags with the JDK or python dependencies, the [docker](docker/) folder has a docker-compose configuration that prepares an environment to run all of the notebooks within a container.